paketo-buildpacks/rfcs/text/java/0000-add-liberty-to-java-composite.md

 ## Implementation

-In addition to the current criteria for each buildpack, the detect method will also validate itself against the value of `BP_APPLICATION_SERVER` and contribute only if it matches.
+In addition to the current criteria for each buildpack, the detect method will also validate itself against the value of `BP_JAVA_APP_SERVER` and contribute only if it matches.
 Tomcat will remain the default application server.

 | App server         | tag          	| Buildpack                             |